yatsura/torquebox-quickstart/README.md

-TorqueBox on OpenShift
+TorqueBox/Immutant Overlay on OpenShift
 =========================

-Here is a quick way to try out your Ruby application running in TorqueBox on OpenShift.
+Here is a quick way to try out your Ruby and Clojure apps running in a TorqueBox overlaid with Immutant on OpenShift.

 By default, this quickstart will install the latest incremental version of TorqueBox.
-You can specify a different version by tweaking `.openshift/action_hooks/pre_start_jbossas-7`, but any build older than incremental 1294 won't work. ;-)

 Running on OpenShift
 --------------------